infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

     In the case that our variables/constraints depend on multiple infinite parameter it is typically convenient to add the keyword statement `ndarray = true` when calling any variable/constraint queries (e.g., `value` and `dual`).
-This will reformat the output vector into a n-dimensional array whose dimensions correspond to the supports of the infinite parameters.
+This will reformat the output vector into an n-dimensional array whose dimensions correspond to the supports of the infinite parameters.

 ## Termination Queries